-Editor’s note: The following article is written by our good friend and nutrition expert, Nate Miyaki.
+Editor’s note: We’re excited to introduce this guest post from our good friend and nutrition expert, Nate Miyaki.
 It’ll help you navigate the complex world of eating during the holidays without hindering your health and physique goals.
 Take it away, Nate!

 I don’t know of a more eloquent way to put this: traditional fitness diets are rough as an everyday baseline plan, but they doubly suck during the holidays.